AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 * Aim was to capture the underlying covariance structure of the signal while smoothing out noise
 * Results look plausible => Fit GP_M

-GP_M estimate and analysis for the four timeframes used above (TFL, TFL2, TFH, TFH2) To generate the plot, run `python -m main --mode plot_gpr_gpkernel_subs --return_mode abs` (Note that for clarity, only the plot for TFH2 is shown here)
+GP_M estimate and analysis for the four timeframes used above (TFL, TFL2, TFH, TFH2).

+To generate the plot, run `python -m main --mode plot_gpr_gpkernel_subs --return_mode abs`
+* For clarity, only the plot for TFH2 is shown here => TFL and TFL1 are unsurprisingly not very interesting.
+TFH is similar to TFH2.
+* In order to switch of any prediction, set prediction_horizon to zeros in [main.py](../main.py)/fit_gpr_gpkernel_subsets=>Calls to fit_gp.
 <p align="center">
   <img src="resources/OneDayAbsReturns_ClosingAdj_PlotGpAnalysisTFH2.png" alt="drawing" width="800"/>
   <br>
-  <em>Figure 9: Analysis of GP_M conditioned to TFH2</em>
+  <em>Figure 9: Analysis of GP_M conditioned to TFH2 without prediction</em>
 </p>

 Notes: